 Whatever your starting point, we can help you to gain the knowledge, skills, experience and confidence you need to progress to a range of career paths or onto further study.

 Alternatively, you'll be able to join our Centre of Excellence for Health and Social Care we offer Health and Social Care courses for all abilities from Level 1 to Level 3.
-Or, if you’re interested in the science of psychology, you can study our Level 3 Applied Psychology qualification and combine it with another BTEC qualification in a subject of your choice.
+Or, if you’re interested in the science of psychology, you can study our Level 3 Applied Psychology qualification and combine it with our Level 3 Award in Health and Social Care.

 Whichever route you take, you won’t just be learning your new trade in the classroom; you’ll also be applying your new skills through work experience opportunities and placements in real-life settings, such as hospitals, pharmacies and care homes.